 Our membership is made up of professional men and women like yourself.
 We have among our membership military personnel, engineers, technical, government personnel as well as professional and volunteer firefighters, managers, laborers, etc. All it takes to be an active member of TSAR is a willingness to help others and a love for the out of doors.
 When, where and how often you respond is totally up to you.

 Jim Russell was transplanted from New England to Virginia Beach, Virginia in 2001 and has been involved in the Virginia Search and Rescue program since 2014.
 In addition to being the Group Commander of Tidewater Search and Rescue (TSAR), Jim is also the group’s Virginia Search and Rescue Council (VASARCo) representative, dispatcher, and recruiter.
-Jim is also an active member of the Search and Rescue Tracking Institute (SARTI) most recently acting as the Assistant Documentation Unit Leader.
+Jim is also an active member and Director of the Search and Rescue Tracking Institute (SARTI).

 He holds certifications as a Search Team Leader (STL), Management Team Member (MTM), and Tracking Technician (TT) from the Virginia Department of Emergency Management (VDEM).
 In 2019, Jim became a VDEM Adjunct Instructor for the Virginia Ground Search and Rescue (GSAR) Academy’s Foundations for Awareness, Signcutting, and Tracking (F.A.S.T.) class.
 Also in 2019, he became an evaluator for the Virginia tracking program, providing evaluations for those interested in becoming VDEM certified human trackers or re-certifying.
 Since attending comparative osteology workshops at Radford University and Western Carolina University, Jim has been researching and developing his own workshops for comparative osteology, comparing and identifying animal versus human bones that are found during cold case searches.
 He has recently published is first book which supplements these workshops titled Animal vs. Human Bones: Vol. 1 – White-tail Deer.
 He has also recently launched The Russell Bone Atlas, a comparative osteology website at http://RussellBoneAtlas.wordpress.com that searchers can use while in the field to help identify bones.